Raffaele Cecco

-Raffaele Cecco, born 10 May 1967, is a British video games developer who has created numerous video games since 1984, including Cybernoid and Exolon.
+Raffaele Cecco (born 10 May 1967) is a British video games developer who has created numerous video games since 1984, including Cybernoid and Exolon.
 He grew up in Tottenham in North London.
 Spurred by an interest in computers, he received his first computer, a Sinclair ZX81, as a birthday gift from his parents in 1981 and began programming simple games in BASIC.

-Due to the popularity of Cecco's video games he was asked to write a monthly diary for CRASH magazine, the first installment being 15 April 1988.
+Due to the popularity of Cecco's video games, he was asked to write a monthly diary for CRASH magazine, the first instalment being 15 April 1988.
 The diary documented the development of Stormlord.

-Partial list of games
+Games

-These are games that Cecco has developed or been closely associated with.
+These are the games that Cecco has developed or been closely associated with: